Opinion: Path to prosperity created by thoughtful investment

 The pathway to prosperity is a journey that will last decades.
 We do not know all its details, but I know that if we choose and act, we will make our way to a better, more prosperous future.

 As we begin a new year and a new legislative session, let us commit to the journey and work ahead.

-Sen. Christopher Bray is a New Haven Democrat who will be sworn in to his fourth term in the state Senate this Wednesday.
+This week’s writer is Sen. Christopher Bray, a New Haven Democrat who will be sworn in to his fourth term in the state Senate this Wednesday.